AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 ## Requirements {#requirements}

-* User with AccountAdmin permissions in the Marketo Measure App
+* User with AccountAdmin permissions in the [!DNL Marketo Measure] App
 * User with administrative access to the customer's Identity Provider

 ## Getting Started {#getting-started}

-To get started, navigate to Settings > Security > Authentication page in the Marketo Measure application.
+To get started, navigate to Settings > Security > Authentication page in the [!DNL Marketo Measure] application.
 Then switch the Login Type to Custom SSO to see the configuration options.
 Changes will not take effect until you test your authentication and click the **[!UICONTROL Save]** button at the bottom of the page.

 ![](assets/single-sign-on-1.png)

 ## Process {#process}

-Marketo Measure Single Sign On requires configuring your Authentication settings in a series of steps that is important to follow so that you don't risk getting locked out of your Marketo Measure account.
+[!DNL Marketo Measure] Single Sign On requires configuring your Authentication settings in a series of steps that is important to follow so that you don't risk getting locked out of your [!DNL Marketo Measure] account.

 Set up the [!DNL Marketo Measure] Application in your Identity Provider.
 See external documentation listed below for walkthroughs.